 When it comes to the question, “Can dogs eat grapes?” there is a simple answer.
 It’s an unequivocal NO. Raisins and grapes are very toxic for all dog breeds.

 It’s important for dog owners to know what foods are toxic to dogs.
 It can be a matter of life and death.
 Dog parents should be extremely careful about feeding their dogs anything they are unsure about because some foods can cause serious harm and even death.

 Grapes and raisins can affect different dogs differently.
-For some dogs a large amount may not cause any significant harm whereas for other dogs a tiny amount can produce an adverse reaction.
-The reason for these different reactions is still not fully known and scientists and currently conducting tests to figure out the full details.
+For some dogs, a large amount may not cause any significant harm whereas, for other dogs, a tiny amount can produce an adverse reaction.
+The reason for these different reactions is still not fully known and scientists are currently conducting tests to figure out the full details.

 Even if your dog has eaten grapes before without issue, it’s still not safe.
 Consider yourself one of the lucky ones.
 Adverse reactions could still happen the next time they eat grapes, regardless of the amount.
 It’s just not worth the risk.
 There is just no safe amount of grapes you can feed a dog.

 Do you know any alternate fruits that are actually safe to share with dogs?
 Let us know in the comments below!